Why I Nearly Sued My Wedding Photographer

 You'll have your best opportunity to provide excellent customer service after the event is over.
 At this point, customer service is about enhancing your reputation.
 Now is the time to surprise your client and leave an indelible impression on their mind (and hopefully get them to mention you to all of their friends.

 - Throw in upgrades.
 Upgrade them to a more costly package, free.
-Of course, you've already built this into your cost of business in advance, but you don't need to tell them that.
+Of course, you've already built this into your cost of the business in advance, but you don't need to tell them that.
 Just send them a letter when delivering your final product and let them know that you've thrown in the extras.

 - Follow up.
 Email or phone the client a week after the event to make sure they were happy with how it went, and do the same again after the final product delivery.
 If anything is wrong, fix it quickly, free.